axelpale/yamdog/api.md

 <a name="yamdogdecoratorsaliases"></a>
 ## [yamdog](#yamdog).[decorators](#yamdogdecorators).[aliases](#yamdogdecoratorsaliases)(opts)

-Creates a decorator function that appends paragraphs for aliases.
+Creates a decorator function that appends a paragraph in each multi-name block.
+The paragraph consists of a label followed by a list of alternative names.

 <p style="margin-bottom: 0"><strong>Parameters:</strong></p>

 - *opts*
-  - optional object with props:
+  - optional object with properties:
     - *aliasesLabel*
-      - optional string, default 'Aliases: '.
-The label to use in the primary output block.
-The label is followed by a list of alias links.
+      - optional string, default is `'Aliases: '`.
+This label is used in the paragraph within the block of the primary name.
+The label is followed by a list of links to aliases.
     - *aliasOfLabel*
-      - optional string, default 'Alias of '.
-The label to use in the alias blocks.
-The label is followed by a link to the primary.
+      - optional string, default is `'Alias of '`.
+This label is used the paragraph within the blocks of the aliases.
+The label is followed by a link to the primary name.

 <p style="margin-bottom: 0"><strong>Returns:</strong></p>